+There are two large lounges that are warmly and tastefully decorated and comfortable.
+They are equipped with comfy sofas and chairs, a large screen television and Sky TV.
 All bedrooms are for single occupancy and have comfortable furnishings.
 Children are encouraged to choose furniture for their rooms which are decorated to a high standard.
 Each child is encouraged to personalise their own space with such things as posters, pictures, themed bedding and personal possessions.
 We try to encourage all children to make this their space and special for them.
-Some of the children choose to design their rooms which the home furnishes accordingly.
+Children are able to choose to design their rooms which the home will furnish accordingly.